Cabinfood/template/README.md

 1. [Sign in](https://cabinid.dev/sign-in) CabinID or [sign up](https://cabinid.dev/sign-up) if you don't have an account.
 2. Go to the CabinID [dashboard](https://cabinid.dev/project) and create a project.
 Fill your project name and choose a subdomain for it.
 This subdomain is unique on our platform.
 3. After the project is created, you will be redirected to the project's page.
-Go to the API Keys by the Navigation Menu on the left side by the path `Developers/API Keys`, copy the project's api key and save it for later.
+Go to the API Keys by the Navigation Menu on the left side by the path `Developers/API Keys`, save the project's Secret Key and Public Key for later.

 ## Integrate CabinID into your application